 Certain web browsers and mobile applications allow users to send a “Do Not Track” (“DNT”) signal indicating a preference not to be tracked across websites.

-At present, there is no universally adopted or legally mandated mechanism that requires online services to recognise or respond to DNT signals.
+At present, there is no universally adopted mechanism that requires online services to recognise or respond to DNT signals.
 As a result, the Website does not currently respond to DNT signals.
 Should a recognised technical standard or regulatory requirement emerge in the future, we will revise this Privacy Policy accordingly.

 You may control certain tracking technologies through: